stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

 - ## Template

-    This resource is reponsible for keeping a record (template) or underlying resources (YAML files) that needs to be deployed to tenant namespaces.
+    This resource is reponsible for keeping a record (template) or underlying reexternal-dns.alpha.kubernetes.io/hostnamesources (YAML files) that needs to be deployed to tenant namespaces.
     Given below is an example of template with underlying resources that is required for setting up TLS certificate:

     ```YAML